Ellerhold/fs2es-indexer/README.md

 [SerNet GmbH](https://samba.plus/) added the following improvements for the spotlight search in 4.23.3 and 4.22.6.

-You can now define which fields are searched by default. e. g. if you just type something in the search bar without using the flyout:
+You can now define which fields are searched by default. e.g. if you just type something in the search bar without using the flyout:
 ```
 # Default is
 elasticsearch:default_fields = "file.filename", "content"